-Does your company have a sales process?
+Does your company have a formula for sales success?
 Do you have a step-by-step formula for advancing each sales opportunity?

 If you ran your accounting department or manufacturing division the same way you run your sales force, would it work?

 Imagine saying to your accounting department administrator, “Our goal is to count the money we take in and compare it to the money we spend and end up with a profit at the end of the year.
 Your job is to figure out how to do that most effectively.
 We don’t have any systems in place for invoicing, tracking accounts receivable, checking stock or checking our bank balances; but if you just do what you have to do on a daily basis, I’m sure it will all work out in the end.”

 In most jobs, there are processes in place that will produce the end results you seek if they are followed.
 Moses’ stone tablets would have less weight than the strict adherence to the ISO process in most manufacturing facilities, So why is there not a more predictable, accountable, measurable process for the sales team?

 - The first level are companies which don’t have a standard sales process and may, in fact, be anti-process.
 Salespeople do their own thing.
 It’s not that the company can’t be successful, but it does mean sales can’t be predictable.

-Level 2 companies have a process and would like their salespeople to follow it; but there is no accountability to ensure compliance.
+- Level two companies have a process and would like their salespeople to follow it; but there is no accountability to ensure compliance.

-Level 3 companies enforce a standard process; but they tend to be looking backward and they miss opportunities.
+- Third level are companies that enforce a standard process; but they tend to be looking backward and they miss opportunities.

 - Finally, level four companies have a process, monitor the process, tweak the process, and use the data the process generates to predict outcomes and trends.

 Trailer and Dickie’s research concludes that Level 4 companies outperform all other companies by nearly double in their abilities to: